richb-hanover/jqGrowl/README.md

 The plugin is now initialized.

-### How to add jqGrowl messagess to the queue
+### How to add jqGrowl messages to the queue

-Use the msg method to add a message to the queue.
+Use the _msg_ method to add a message to the queue.

     $.jqGrowl.msg('This message was generated using jqGrowl, a jQuery plugin.
 This message can be customized to appear in any of the four screen corners.', 'Notification Message');